danvega/danvega-dev-nuxt/content/blog/2024/08/07/claude-sonnet-spring-ai.md

 ### Step 3: Configure Application Properties

-Set up your `application.properties` file with the necessary configuration for Claude 3.5 Sonnet:
+Set up your `application.properties` file with the necessary configuration for Claude 3.5 Sonnet.
+If you want to hard code the key you can but just remember not to commit your API keys.
+In the example below I have externalized this key to an environment variable and I am referencing it using the `${}` syntax.

 ```properties
 spring.application.name=hello-claude